Thomas-Tomo/retro_game/README.md

 ### Edge Case Testing:

 Test unusual scenarios, such as pressing multiple keys at once or reaching extreme scores, to ensure the game handles them gracefully.

-Bug Tracking:
+### Bug Tracking:

 Document any bugs or issues discovered during testing.
-Fix identified bugs and retest to confirm that they are resolved.
+Fix identified bugs and retest to confirm that they are resolved. *(The only bugs are the fly's that you can eat 😜)*

 ### Final Check: